 True, there are parts of the country (say, along the US-Mexico border) where you may be able to pay in US dollars — just don’t assume that’s always the case across the country.

 Don’t Call Yourself “American”

-Speaking of, Ugly Americans, the very term “American” can actually be an issue.
-You see, in some parts of Mexico (and in fact a good deal of Central and South America), stating you’re American, rather than saying you are from the United States, is seen as haughty and politically incorrect.
+Speaking of, Ugly Americans, the very term “American” can be an issue.
+In some parts of Mexico (and in fact a good deal of Central and South America), stating you’re American, rather than saying you are from the United States, is seen as haughty and politically incorrect.

 Any other tips you’ve learned when you travel to Mexico?
 Let us know in the comments below!